The Complete Guide to Remote Podcast Recording

 These are some of the minimal skills you need to master to get it right in remote podcasts:

-• Understand the audio recording software to edit, mix, and balance audio tracks
+• Understand the audio recording software to edit, mix, and balance audio tracks.

-• Learn the mic technique and how to adjust audio levels and EQ
+• Learn the mic technique and how to adjust audio levels and EQ.

-• Learn podcast scripting and interviewing
+• Learn podcast scripting and interviewing.

-How Can You Manage Audio Files and Editing when Podcasting Remotely?
+How Can You Manage Audio Files and Editing When Podcasting Remotely?

-The easiest way to edit your podcasts is by using digital audio workstations (DAWs) like Garageband, Audacity, and Alitu.
-These editing programs will apply effects, normalize volume levels, reduce background noise, and enhance audio automatically.
+These editing programs will automatically apply effects, normalize volume levels, reduce background noise, and enhance audio.

 What Are Some Tips for Synchronizing Audio Tracks in Remote Recordings?